Calloom321/Calloom321.github.io/README.md

 ### What is something kind you have done for someone else?

-Yesterday I picked up a mate from the airport and drove him home after he'd been away
+Yesterday I picked up a mate from the airport and drove him home after he'd been away.

 ### Have you done mindfulness or attention training before?